 Tours are also available at other times, free of charge, for University of California classes and organizations as well as for beekeeping- and horticulture industry-affiliated groups.
-Please indicate your affiliation and desired time on the tour reservation form.
+Please indicate your affiliation and desired time when requesting your tour.
+University of California requests must be sent via a valid UC email address.

 We offer tours for the general public and tours for school groups.
 The content is as follows: